New CP Phase and Exact Oscillation Probabilities of Dirac Neutrino derived from Relativistic Equation: New Derivation of Oscillation Probabilities

 \begin{enumerate} \item[(i)] Case for $EL<1$, i.e. case for $\displaystyle{L<10^{-6}{\rm m}\cdot \frac{\rm eV}{E}}$\\ If the contribution of the new terms and the usual terms are nearly equal, we have the relation, $\displaystyle{\sin^2 \left(\frac{m^2L}{E}\right)\simeq \frac{m^2}{E^2}\sin^2 (EL)}$ and that is approximated by \\ $\displaystyle{\left(\frac{m^2L}{E}\right)^2\simeq \frac{m^2}{E^2}(EL)^2}$ $\Longleftrightarrow$ $\displaystyle{\frac{m^2}{E^2}\simeq 1}$. \\ This means that new terms become important for the case that the mass of neutrino is comparative with the energy. \item[(ii)] Case for $EL>1$ and $\displaystyle{\frac{m^2L}{E}}<1$, i.e. case for $\displaystyle{10^{-6}{\rm m}\cdot \frac{\rm eV}{E}<L<10^{-6}{\rm m}\cdot \frac{E}{\rm eV}\cdot \frac{{\rm eV}^2}{m^2}}$ \\ The relation, $\displaystyle{\sin^2 \left(\frac{m^2L}{E}\right)<\frac{m^2}{E^2}\sin^2 (EL)}$ is approximated by $\displaystyle{\left(\frac{m^2L}{E}\right)^2< \frac{m^2}{E^2}}$ $\Longleftrightarrow$ $\displaystyle{mL< 1}$ $\Longleftrightarrow$ $\displaystyle{m({\rm eV}^2)\cdot L({\rm m})<10^{-6}}$.
 If we set the typical neutrino mass about $m^2\simeq 10^{-3}({\rm eV}^2)$, the contribution of the new terms is important in the range $\displaystyle{L({\rm m})<10^{-3}}$ almost without depending on energy. \item[(iii)] Case for $EL>1$ and $\displaystyle{\frac{m^2L}{E}}>1$, i.e. case for $\displaystyle{L>10^{-6}{\rm m}\cdot \frac{\rm eV}{E}}$ and $\displaystyle{L>10^{-6}{\rm m}\cdot \frac{E}{\rm eV}\cdot \frac{{\rm eV}^2}{m^2}}$\\ The relation, $\displaystyle{\sin^2 \left(\frac{m^2L}{E}\right)\simeq \frac{m^2}{E^2}\sin^2 (EL)}$ is approximated by $\displaystyle{\frac{m^2}{E^2}\simeq 1}$.

-We found that the new terms are important for the case that the neutrino mass is comparative with the energy as in (i).
+We found that the new terms are important for the case where the neutrino mass is of the same order as the energy, as in (i).
 However, if the distance $L$ becomes too long the wave packets of light neutrinos and heavy neutrinos separate, and the interference, i.e. neutrino oscillations do not occur. \end{enumerate}

-In the previous neutrino experiments, the baseline length is comparatively large and the neutrino mass is small enough to ignore compared to neutrino energy.
-Accordingly, the contribution of the new terms can be neglected.
+In previous neutrino experiments, the baseline length has been comparatively large, and the neutrino mass is small enough to be ignored compared to the neutrino energy, which allows us to neglect the contribution of the new terms.
 However, we may observe the contribution of the new terms and obtain the information of the absolute mass of neutrino if we measure the neutrino oscillation probabilities in atomic size like $0\nu\beta\beta$ decay experiments.
 Besides, the contribution of the new CP phase and the mixing angle may also appear if some interactions which distinguish the flavor of right-handed neutrinos exist.
 An example, in which $\nu_R$ has weak interaction as $\nu_L$, is the case of Majorana neutrinos.
 In this case, $\nu_R$ is identified with $\nu_L^c$ and therefore, the mixing and the CP phase of $\nu_R$ relate to those of $\nu_L$ like $\phi_R=-\phi_L$.
 See our next paper for detail.
 At the end of this subsection, let us comment that the left-right symmetric models were considered in the framework of the Dirac neutrinos \cite{Borah2017} and there is a possibility for the mixing angle and the CP phase of $\nu_R$ to be independent of $\nu_L$.